-The Freedom of Information Acts 1997 and 2003 give you a legal right to:
+The Freedom of Information Act 2014 gives you a legal right to:

-access official records held by public bodies listed in the Act
+Access official records held by public bodies listed in the Acts

-The Acts defend your right to access official information to the greatest extent possible, as long as it is in the public interest and does not infringe other people’s right to privacy.
+The Act defends your right to access official information to the greatest extent possible, as long as it is in the public interest and does not infringe other people’s right to privacy.